 I signed the delivery slip for the UPS driver and rushed downstairs again, careful not to drop the precious box.
 It was May of 2006, but it felt like Christmas to me!
 I cut open the tape with one side of my scissors, dug through the packing popcorn and produced my prize — my first digital SLR camera.

 I grew up with a trusty 35mm film camera and in university, I used a Sony Mavica that saved its photos to a 3.5 inch floppy disk.
 But a whole new world awaited me with this powerful and modern camera!
 I’ve updated it several times since then, but I will never forget the freedom that first camera brought me.

 Photo by Chris Lock.

 I am often asked if I went to school for photography.
-Originally, my Bachelor of Arts degree in Psychology at the University of Lethbridge was intended to launch me into the world of equine behaviour research and training, but by the time I graduated in 2008, my interest in photography had become much more than a hobby.
+Originally, my Bachelor of Arts degree in Psychology at the University of Lethbridge was intended to launch me into the world of equine behaviour research and training.
+However, I took photography and new media courses as electives, and by the time I graduated in 2008, my interest in photography had become much more than a hobby.
 I was already in demand for my equine photography and portraiture, and was apprenticing with a high-end wedding photographer.
 I had a natural eye for composition, and continued to educate myself in the technical and business aspects of photography.

 After obtaining my university degree, I backpacked solo around Australia and New Zealand for nearly a year.
 I took thousands of inspiring photographs while there, and returned home eager to continue my journey with my camera.
 Ultimately, the tables on my plan turned: I now train horses as a hobby, and photography has become my career.
 I officially launched my wedding, equine, and portrait photography business 2009, and have worked full-time in my business ever since.